 Effect

-This statement converts the case or single characters of the character-type data object text
+This statement converts the case or single characters of the character-type data object text.

-can be used for the conversion to upper/lower case;
+The statement CASE can be used for the conversion to upper/lower case;

 USING can be used for the conversion according to a mask.
-The variable text
+The variable text must be character-type.

 Addition 1